-Neel-Schaffer designed the structure as a subconsultant to Black & Veatch.
-Malouf Construction is the contractor for the $6.5 million project, which is scheduled for completion in March 2017.
+Neel-Schaffer designed the structure as a subconsultant to design-build contractor Malouf Construction.
+The $6.5 million project is scheduled for completion in the fall of 2017.

 The project is part of the ongoing consent decree program being managed by Black and Veatch, aimed at improving Memphis wastewater facilities and bringing them into compliance with the Clean Water Act by reducing pollution and odors while allowing for industrial growth.

 When completed, the large vortex structure (roughly 24 feet in diameter and 60 feet deep) will reduce the amount of foam in the wastewater effluent.